pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 #### Variable substitution

-We look it `888.scpt`.
+We look at `888.scpt`.
 This was something that I encountered in a [previous blog post](https://pberba.github.io/security/2025/11/11/macos-infection-vector-applescript-bypass-gatekeeper/).
 The [888.scpt](https://www.virustotal.com/gui/file/c6dae9481354466531c186421dda521cbedc72c0bf32ba8d49f6eee2cbf2477f/) is a run-only script.

-The decompiled script isn’t very complicated, but it is obfuscated with variables substitutions.
+The decompiled script isn’t very complicated, but it is obfuscated with variable substitutions.

 ![](/assets/posts/20251214/21-888.png)
 *obfuscates the URL for the 2nd stage DMG*